ahmedfgad/GeneticAlgorithmPython/docs/source/pygad_more.md

 These are 3 possible values for the `parallel_processing` parameter:

 1) `None`: (Default) It means no parallel processing is used.
-2) A positive integer referring to the number of threads to be used (i.e. threads, not processes, are used.
+2) A positive integer referring to the number of threads to be used (threads, not processes).
 3) `list`/`tuple`: If a list or a tuple of exactly 2 elements is assigned, then:
    1) The first element can be either `'process'` or `'thread'` to specify whether processes or threads are used, respectively.
    2) The second element can be:
       1) A positive integer to select the maximum number of processes or threads to be used
       2) `0` to indicate that 0 processes or threads are used.
 It means no parallel processing.
 This is identical to setting `parallel_processing=None`.
-      3) `None` to use the default value as calculated by the `concurrent.futures module`.
+      3) `None` to use the default value as calculated by the `concurrent.futures` module.

 These are examples of the values assigned to the `parallel_processing` parameter: